blog posts

 • How skilled are you at using a computer?

-• Want to use on a server or desktop?
+• Want to use it on a server or desktop?

-If you are a computer user with basic computer skills, versions like Linux Mint or Ubuntu are the best choice for you.
-But if you have high skills in this field, Gentoo is more suitable for you.
+If you are a computer user with basic computer skills, versions like Linux Mint or Ubuntu are your best choice.
+But if you have advanced skills in this field, Gentoo is more suitable.

-And in the field of other questions, you can see the images of the desktop appearance of different versions through the Internet.
-You can also search for suitable versions for server or desktop on the Internet and get familiar with the features of each of them.
-This way you will know which version is the most suitable option for you.
+In the field of other questions, you can see images of the desktop appearance of different versions on the Internet.
+You can also search for suitable versions for servers or desktops on the Internet and familiarize yourself with their features.
+This way, you will know which version is the most suitable option for you.

 Disadvantages and limitations of Linux

-Although Linux is currently one of the most widely used operating systems in the world of professionals, coders and programmers in the world, but the disadvantages, problems and limitations of this operating system have also involved users.
+Although Linux is currently one of the most widely used operating systems among professionals, coders, and programmers worldwide, users have also experienced its disadvantages, problems, and limitations.

 Some of them are as follows:

 • It is difficult to find suitable and usable hardware for Linux.
-It seems that hardware companies tend to design and build hardware that is compatible with operating systems such as Windows and Mac.
-The reason for this is the large number of users available for these two operating systems.
+Hardware companies seem to design and build hardware that is compatible with operating systems such as Windows and Mac, which is because there are a large number of users available for these two operating systems.

-• Learning to work with Linux is harder and more complicated than learning how to work with Windows.
-You have to learn to work with command lines and get your eyes used to this new look.
+• Learning to work with Linux is harder and more complicated than working with Windows.
+You must learn to work with command lines and get your eyes used to this new look.

-• Most applications do not have a Linux compatible version.
+• Most applications do not have a Linux-compatible version.
 For example, popular software such as Photoshop does not run on Linux.
-Of course, users’ surprise becomes more apparent when they realize that more widely used software such as the Office suite cannot be on this universal system.
+Of course, users’ surprise becomes more apparent when they realize that more widely used software such as the Office suite cannot be used in this universal system.

 • It seems that middle computer games are not happy with Linux.
-Infinite world of games can be on Windows and Mac.
-But Linux has few games to run.
+While the infinite world of games can be on Windows and Mac, Linux has few games to run.